 In English by No Starch Press.
-You can order it at any book store, or directly from No Starch Press, get 25% off with the coupon code "Hacking4Freedom", and receive the DRM free ebook.
+You can order it at your preferred book store, or directly from No Starch Press, get 25% off with the coupon code "Hacking4Freedom", and receive the DRM free ebook.

 In German by dpunkt.verlag GmbH under the O'Reilly imprint.
-You can order it at any book store, or with this affiliate link directly from Dpunkt.verlag for which the FSFE will receive 12% of the list price.
+You can order it at your preferred book store, or with this affiliate link directly from Dpunkt.verlag for which the FSFE will receive 12% of the list price.

 Profits of sales